uconnformulasae/lora-arduino-sx1262-test/README.md

 ## Basic Usage

 1. Connect both Arduinos to separate computers.
-Perform the same following operations on both devices.
+Perform the following operations on both devices.
 2. Open up serial monitor of choice with a baud rate of 9600 connected to the board.
-A serial monitor is required before the device will complete initialization.
+A serial monitor is required before the device will complete initialization, the code is designed to wait for the serial monitor to start before continuing.
-3. Configure settings through serial monitor commands
-4. Send transmissions and recive messages.
+3. There are three modes of operation that can be performed to test the connection.
+Benchmark (b) mode runs a predefined script to test a range of settings and configurations and outputs the results.
+Ping (p) mode constantly sends data at regular intervals to ensure a connection is not lost when moving the devices around or changing the environment.
+Manual (m) mode allows you to send basic ASCII text between the devices through the serial monitor.
+4. Depending on the mode, different settings will need to be configured:
+5. If the mode is Benchmark or Ping, these have a defined sender (Tx) and reciever (Rx); for Manual mode, they both can send and recieve and thus this question will not be asked.
+6. If the mode is Ping or Manual, these will require you to set the device settings over the serial monitor; because Benchmark is designed to test many settings, this question will not be asked.
+7. If the mode is Ping and the sender (Tx), an additional question is for how often the pings will be sent; the Rx side will always immediately respond to any pings it recieves.